Analysis

 This feature, used through the button '*Finalize & Save Model*' for a selected pipeline, performs two critical functions through PyCaret integration:

-1. Model Finalization: Retrains the selected model on the complete dataset using PyCaret's finalize_model() function.
+1. **Model Finalization**: Retrains the selected model on the complete dataset using [PyCaret's `finalize_model()` function](https://pycaret.readthedocs.io/en/stable/api/classification.html#pycaret.classification.finalize_model).

-How to finalize and save a model in a given pipeline
+<figure><img src="/files/hrzN2SAQotSdye00LJCV" alt=""><figcaption><p>How to finalize and save a model in a given pipeline</p></figcaption></figure>

 The process requires no parameter configuration, automatically preserving all training parameters from the original experiment.